 7. Representations and Warranties.
 Each Party represents and warrants to the other that (a) it is duly authorized to execute and deliver this Agreement and to perform its obligations hereunder and has taken all necessary actions to authorize such execution, delivery, and performance, (b) the person signing this Agreement on its behalf is duly authorized to do so on its behalf, (c) this Agreement constitutes its legal, valid, and binding obligation, enforceable against it in accordance with its terms, subject to applicable bankruptcy, reorganization, insolvency, conservatorship, receivership, moratorium, or other similar laws affecting creditors' rights generally and subject, as to enforceability, to equitable principles of general application (regardless of whether enforcement is sought in a proceeding in equity or at law), and (d) the location of its incorporation or organization and the location of its chief executive office are the locations set forth under its signature line to this Agreement.

+8. Financial Responsibility.
+Should the creditworthiness or financial resonsibility of any Party or Group become unsatisfactory to the other at any time during which this Agreement is in effect, satisfactory security may be required before further deliveries or payments are made under the Underlying Master Agreements.
+In the event either party ( the “First Party”) shall fail to give adequate security for or assurance of its ability to perform its further obligations under any Underlying Master Agreement within forty-eight (48) hours of a reasonable request by the other Party, that failure shall be a Default under this Agreement.

-8. Interpretation and Headings.
+9. Interpretation and Headings.
 The Parties intend that this Agreement constitutes and should be deemed to be a "master netting agreement" and that the Parties are and should be deemed to be "master netting agreement participants" within the meaning of and as such terms are used in any law, rule, regulation, statute, or order applicable to the Parties' rights herein, whether now or hereafter enacted or made applicable.
 The use of headings and subheadings in this Agreement, and the division of this Agreement into sections and sub-sections, are for convenience of reference only and shall not affect the interpretation or construction of this Agreement.
 The Parties further intend that this Agreement, the Underlying Master Agreements, all Transactions, and any guarantees provided in respect thereof, each and together constitute an "eligible financial contract" under and in all proceedings related to the BIA, the Companies' Creditors Arrangement Act, R.S.C.
 1985, c.C-36 or the Winding-Up Act, R.S.C.
 1985, c.W-11, as the same may be amended, restated, replaced, or re-enacted from time to time.

-9. Governing Law.
+10. Governing Law.
 The rights of the Parties under this Agreement shall be in addition to, and not in limitation or exclusion of, any other rights that they may have (whether by agreement, operation of law, or otherwise).
-This Agreement shall be governed by, and construed in accordance with the laws of the State of New York (without reference to its choice of law doctrine).
+This Agreement shall be governed by, and construed in accordance with the laws of the State of New York, including New York General Obligation Law Sections 5-1401 and 5-1402 .

-10. Waiver and Process.
+11. Waiver and Process.
 Any provisions in the Underlying Master Agreements regarding waiver of immunity, waiver of trial by jury, and process shall apply to this Agreement in the same manner and to the same extent as if such references were contained in this Agreement.